-It also comes complete with an easy-to-use dashboard so novice testers won’t have any trouble using it right away, even if they’ve never performed a pen test before.
+It also comes complete with an easy-to-use dashboard so novice testers won’t have trouble using it immediately, even if they’ve never performed a pen test before.

 Best suited for cloud-based applications, Veracode Greenlight is designed to identify vulnerabilities in both web and mobile apps quickly.
 It offers an easy-to-use interface and detailed reports that include remediation advice.

 This tool provides comprehensive security scanning for both web and mobile applications.
 In addition to identifying vulnerabilities, it also rates their severity so you can focus on the most important ones first.